 The impact of an employee separation is colored by whether the employee was highly skilled, difficult to replace and well-regarded, or non-productive, uncooperative and disorganized.
-Every separation is unique; each is not a negative event, but each one affects turnover.
+Every separation is unique.
+Each is not a negative event, but each one affects staff turnover.

-There is a retirement explosion underway among baby boomers that’s affecting the healthcare workforce and causing a brain drain as many experienced nurses leave.
+There is a retirement explosion underway among baby boomers that’s effecting the healthcare workforce and causing a brain drain as many experienced nurses leave.

 What you can do about staff turnover

 Keep planning for the future, and do all you can to acquire new talent and hold on to the talent you have.
 Continually re-evaluate the effectiveness of your recruiting, hiring and onboarding practices to determine if they’re working or if changes are needed.